huggingface/blog/sdxl_jax.md

 )
 ```

-Model parameters are downloaded in 32-bit by default.
+Model parameters are downloaded in 32-bit precision by default.
 To save memory and run computation faster we'll convert them to `bfloat16`, an efficient 16-bit representation.
 However, there's a caveat: for best results we have to keep the _scheduler state_ in `float32`, otherwise precision errors accumulate and result in low-quality or even black images.

 ```Python
 scheduler_state = params.pop("scheduler")